by Merritt Clifton

 The HSUS board is also supposed to have begun looking into various financial arrangements involving Irwin, Hoyt, and HSUS/HSI, which provided them benefits beyond their official compensation (salary plus pension contributions) of $195,288 for Irwin and $210,611 for Hoyt, as of fiscal year 1993.

-All Animal People knows for sure is that in the two weeks before the Columbus Day weekend board meeting in Seattle, labor relations attorney Joel Bennett of Washington D.C. and colleague Laurie Phillips interviewed a number of people on behalf of the HSUS board, including some Animal People sources, about alleged sexual harassment and embezzling by Wills.
+All that we knows for sure is that in the two weeks before the Columbus Day weekend board meeting in Seattle, labor relations attorney Joel Bennett of Washington D.C. and colleague Laurie Phillips interviewed a number of people on behalf of the HSUS board, including some sources, about alleged sexual harassment and embezzling by Wills.
 Questions were asked not only about Wills’ tenure with HSUS, but also about similar allegations that arose during his time as executive director of the New Hampshire Humane Society, 1972-1978; the Michigan Humane Society, 1979-1989; and the defunct National Society for Animal Protection, 1989-1991.
 Certain sources denied events described to confidants on repeated occasions over the past seven or eight years, and reliably witnessed in some cases, because of concerns for personal security.

-Two days before one of the two dates Animal People was given for the board meeting, an anonymous caller ordered copies of our October edition for all board members.
+Two days before one of the two dates was given for the board meeting, an anonymous caller ordered copies of our October edition for all board members.
 The October “Watchdog” column detailed Wills history of questionable associations; his proximity to missing money at other humane societies; and his role as Hoyt’s longtime protege and rumored eventual successor.
 The caller asked that the copies be rushed by courier to board member Anita Coupe’s hotel in Seattle but was apparently not Coupe herself.
 An invoice for the courier charge was promptly paid with a U.S. postal money order made out on behalf of B. True.

 The Booby Hatch